gazebosim/gz-sim/Migration.md

   * **Deprecated** `ignition::gazebo::gui::SnapPreviewPath`
   * **Replacement** `ignition::gui::SnapFromPath`

+* The `<direction>` tag of spot lights was previously not parsed by the scene, so all spot lights shone in the direction corresponding to the default `0 0 -1`.
+Since 5.x, the `<direction>` tag is correctly processed.

 ## Ignition Gazebo 4.0.0 to 4.X.X

 * Ignition Gazebo 4.0.0 enabled double sided material by default but this